Pimmz/Project-2/README.md

 -  emailing the score to the user.
     - It would be a great addtion to the game to be able to email the end score to the user so they knew what score they achieved.

--  Hi score board.
-    - Having a hi score board would be a fantastic way of making the game more competitve.
-Being able to see other peoples times they had completed the game in would create a real challenge for the user to beat their times or constantly try to improve their own time.